D-K-E/opencl-raytracer-oneweekend/README.md

 - Kernel arguments.
 As the lightening calculations become more complex, it becomes difficult to track the order of arguments of the kernel.

+- Diffuse lambertian reflection in the image seems a bit off and it changes quite a bit as I change random function in its scattering function.
+Not sure why.